Rules and Procedures of the Faculty of Princeton University and Other Provisions of Concern to the Faculty

 G. Misconduct in Research

-- At the outset of the preliminary inquiry, the person against whom the allegations are raised (the "respondent") must be provided by the Dean with a written statement laying out in full the charges, evidence, membership of the inquiry panel, and identity of the claimant.
+- At the outset of the preliminary inquiry, the person against whom the allegations are raised (the "respondent") must be provided by the Dean with a written statement laying out in full the charges, evidence, membership of the inquiry panel, and, with permission of the claimant, the identity of the claimant.
 At the conclusion of the preliminary inquiry, the respondent will be provided a copy of the inquiry report.
 Any comments made will become a part of the record and will be considered in deciding whether to proceed to a formal investigation.

-- If the committee believes that its findings warrant a formal investigation, the Dean will form an appropriate investigative panel and inform the respondent as to its membership within 30 days.
+- If the committee believes that its findings warrant a formal investigation and, in the case of an anonymous complaint, are capable of being formally investigated despite the anonymity of the complainant, the Dean will form an appropriate investigative panel and inform the respondent as to its membership within 30 days.
 The panel must include two members of the standing University Research Board, one of whom will normally serve as Chair of the panel.
 It may include members from outside the University community.
 If government-sponsored research is involved, the University will inform the appropriate agencies in as confidential manner as possible.

 - Unless there are extenuating circumstances requiring a longer process, the investigating committee will be expected to come to a conclusion and report its findings to the Dean, in writing, in no more than three months.
 The reports of the investigating committee will be made available to the respondent.
-Any comments on the report by the respondent will be considered by the dean before the final decision is made.
+Any comments on the report by the respondent will be considered by the Dean before the final decision is made.
 If the allegations of misconduct are not sustained, the case must be dropped, and nothing of it may appear in the personnel record of the respondent or claimant.
+The claimant may be advised by the Dean that the matter is concluded, and the allegations not sustained.

 H. Campus Disruptions